This Grilled Juicy Lucy Burger recipe is made with ground beef and stuffed with cheese. Learn how to make this iconic Minnesota cheeseburger!

 How To Season Juicy Lucy Burger

-How To Grill Juicy Lucy Beef Burgers
+How To Grill Juicy Lucy Burgers

-- Cover and cook the burgers for about 3 minutes on the first side.
+- Cover and cook the burgers for 3 minutes on the first side.
 Flip the burgers, cover, and grill for 3 minutes on the second side.

-- Move the burger to indirect heat, cover, and cook until the interior of the burger reaches your desired level of doneness.
+- Move the burgers to indirect heat, cover, and cook until the interior of the burger reaches your desired level of doneness.
 Cooking times may vary depending on the thickness of the burgers, the type of grill used, and how you prefer your burgers.

 Here is a general cooking guide for internal temperatures (degrees in Fahrenheit):